abdo754/AbdulsBookStore/AbdulsBookStore/README.txt

 12/3/2023
- i can not create e book when a press create it does't do anything i have no idea why.
+ i can not create e book when a press create it does't do anything i have no idea why. and for some reason it does not want to update? i found the promloem which was the spelling listprice to to price in product so one mistake gone